 In this part of the session, we are going to Be Present as we engage with an activity.
 We become aware of ourselves, our surroundings, the people we share this space with and of God's presence with us.

-- Split participants into groups of 3-4
+- 20 mins→ 15 mins

-- 2 Tell your group that you are now going to do a reflective exercise.
+- Tell your group that you are now going to do a reflective exercise.

-- 3 Read the following to guide your group:
+- 2 Read the following to guide your group: